DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

 - Data being imported from Banner should not "lose" any local data that is part of the same record.
 Consequently "holding" table (with a prefix of "h_") should be used as a temporary store for incoming data before it is merged with that actual user tables.
-- To prevent and duplication/confusion, these holding tables should be cleared both before and after the import of data from Banner.
+- To prevent and duplication/confusion, these holding tables should be cleared before the import of data from Banner.
 - To prevent problems at the merging stage, the Banner queries should include descriptions as well as codes where the description resides in a lookup table.
 This applies to such tuples as programme codes/descriptions, ethnicity code and description.
 The code that merges the extracted raw data